-An Obituary is a news article that reports the recent demise of a person.
-It typically accounts for the life of that person, family members, nice tributes, great achievements as well as the information on the funeral service.
-The main purpose of an arbitrary honor and aggrandize the life of the deceased.
-It faintly guides the guide human behavior on how to behave while alive and how to be remembered positively.
-Also, an Obituary act as a death notice.
+An obituary is a news article that reports the recent demise of a person.
+It typically accounts for that person’s life, family members, nice tributes, great achievements, and the information on the funeral service.
+The main purpose of an obituary honor and aggrandize the life of the deceased.
+It faintly guides human behavior on how to behave while alive and how to be remembered positively—also, an Obituary acts as a death notice.

-During the hard times when mourning the death of your loved ones, it may not be easy for someone to remember everything to include in the arbitrary.
-Death is painful to everyone but as you morn , you need to honor the dead for the last time.
-So, the best thing is to use Obituary template or an Obituary example to ensure you do not skip something important.
-An Obituary example or a template will help you write a clean and well informed arbitrary without skipping anything.
-Remember this is last honor so you need to make it perfect.
-Also, it eases thing for you during the hard times.
+During the hard times when mourning your loved one’s death, it may not be easy for someone to remember everything to include in the obituary.
+Death is painful to everyone, but you need to honor the dead for the last time as you mourn.
+The best thing is to use an Obituary template or an Obituary example to ensure you do not skip something important.
+An Obituary example or a template will help you write a clean and well-informed obituary without skipping anything.
+Remember, this is the last honor, so you need to make it perfect.
+Also, it eases things for you during hard times.

 Basic contents of Obituary program template

 The basic information of an Obituary program template includes the

 - Cause of death